 How to create a GDPR consent form using Getsitecontrol

-Now that we’ve showed you some examples for inspiration, let’s find out how to create a similar form for your website:
+Now that we’ve shown you some examples for inspiration, let’s find out how to create a similar form for your website:

-- Click +Create widget and choose the solution you’re looking for: an email subscription form, a contact form, or a survey with email capture field.
++Create widgetand choose the solution you’re looking for: an email subscription form, a contact form, or a survey with an email capture field.

-- Next, click +Add field and select Consent checkbox.
++Add fieldand select Consent checkbox.
 This will add a checkbox right above the CTA button.
 Type the consent message and make the box required.

-- On the same tab, you can add the text in the footer of your widget, using the Note field.
+On the same tab, you can add the text in the footer of your widget, using the

 Once you’re done, just save and activate the widget – it will instantly go live on a website.
 Don’t forget to connect the form to your email marketing software to start building the list right away.